coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

     The printing function given to the :cmd:`Numeral Notation` vernacular is not of the right type.

-  .. exn:: @type is not an inductive type
+  .. exn:: @type is not an inductive type.

     Numeral notations can only be declared for inductive types with no arguments.

-  .. exn:: Unexpected term while parsing a numeral notation
+  .. exn:: Unexpected term @term while parsing a numeral notation.

     Parsing functions must always return ground terms, made up of applications of constructors and inductive types.
 Parsing functions may not return terms containing axioms, bare (co)fixpoints, lambdas, etc.

-  .. exn:: Unexpected non-option term while parsing a numeral notation
+  .. exn:: Unexpected non-option term @term while parsing a numeral notation.

     Parsing functions expected to return an :g:`option` must always return a concrete :g:`Some` or :g:`None` when applied to a